transientBug/transientbug-rails/README.md

  - Docker for dev/deployments

 ### Backend:
- - Ruby on Rails 5.2
+ - Ruby on Rails 6.1
-   - Ruby 2.5.1
+   - Ruby 3.0.1
    - Sidekiq for ActiveJob
-   - Clockwork.rb for periodic tasks
+   - Clockwork.rb for periodic tasks (ot actively used)
  - Postgresql 9.6
- - Elasticsearch 5.6
  - Redis 4

 ### Frontend